 - how to focus on the customer throughout the whole process.

-By the end, it will be clear the importance of all these tasks, and how simple it is to complete, though it does take attention to detail and awareness of the market.
+By the end, the importance of all these tasks will be clear, and how simple it is to complete, though it does take attention to detail and awareness of the market.

 The optimisation is habits and a system.
 And if it’s not the right time for you to perform these additional efforts for your business, put this article away and come back later when you will be ready to build new habits which will bring your business to new heights.